-Vickie, store manager, walks into my office and with a wide smile tells me that there is a gentleman, who is also a plumber, looking to get more information on a reverse osmosis purifier with mineral post filter.
+Vickie, the store manager, walks into my office and with a wide smile tells me that there is a gentleman, who is also a plumber, looking to get more information on a reverse osmosis purifier with mineral post filter.
 I thought to myself “Ain’t nobody got time for that.”
 Vickie saw my reaction and her smile got even wider.

 Here is why.

-In a water treatment business there are professionals who deal with water treatment products only and then there are plumbers.
+In a water treatment business, there are professionals who deal with water treatment products only and then there are plumbers.
 Not to say that all plumbers do not know what they are doing when it comes to water filters.
 But the ones that do come into water treatment stores are just looking for a quick education on a particular water problem.
 They get all the information and leave without making a purchase.
 Then they purchase equipment from a wholesaler and install it for their customer.

 I was ready to handle all the questions very quickly and go on with my task at hand.
-Boy I was wrong.
+Boy, I was wrong.

 I stepped out of my office into a store floor where all the equipment was displayed.
 There he was looking at under-sink reverse osmosis water filters.
 This plumber was in his late sixties and did look like a plumber.
-Through large windows of the store I saw his working van with typical plumber signage all over it.
+Through large windows of the store, I saw his working van with typical plumber signage all over it.

 “Complete waste of time” – I thought to myself again.

-After a handshake and a quick formal introduction the plumber proceeded – “I am looking for under-sink reverse osmosis system with a mineral post filter.”
+After a handshake and a quick formal introduction, the plumber proceeded – “I am looking for under-sink reverse osmosis system with a mineral post filter.”
 “I am not looking for anything fancy, but mineral post filter is very important to me.” – he added without giving me a chance to reply.

 “This is what we have” – I replied, showing all the options for under-sink reverse osmosis systems.
-“But the mineral post filter you would need to purchase separately” – I added pointing at the stack of filters on the shelf.
+“But the mineral post filter you would need to purchase separately” – I added pointing to the stack of filters on the shelf.

 Then I noticed that he was somewhat disturbed and very emotional.
-On top of that not many plumbers come in with such requests.
+On top of that, not many plumbers come in with such requests.
 My curiosity started to climb.